sveltejs/svelte/site/content/tutorial/01-introduction/05-nested-components/text.md

 Notice that even though `Nested.svelte` has a `<p>` element, the styles from `App.svelte` don't leak in.

 Notice that the component name `Nested` is capitalized.
 This format has been adopted to provide a differentiation between user-defined components and regular HTML tags.

-- `when?`: When used as tags in markup.

-- `Why?`: To avoid conflicts between html tags and user defined component tags, this convention has been adapted.